Daniel-Burbridge-Developer/unstable-blog/README.md

 ## Overview

 This project is a static blog built with Next.js.
-It leverages Markdown for content creation so that you can focus on writing while the application handles routing, styling, and search functionality.
-As you progress, you'll add a search bar and other advanced features to make the blog even more dynamic.
+It leverages Markdown for content creation so that you can focus on writing while the application handles routing, styling, and other functionality.

 ## Features

 - **Static Generation & Dynamic Routing:**
   Renders blog posts written in Markdown with YAML frontmatter.
 Each post gets its own dynamic route.
 - **Markdown Rendering:**
-  Uses `gray-matter` to parse Markdown files and `react-markdown` to render content as HTML.
+  Uses `MDX` to render content as HTML.
 - **Tailwind CSS Styling:**
   Easily customize your layout and UI with a utility-first CSS framework.
-- **Search Functionality:**
-  A client‑side search bar that updates the URL with a query parameter and filters posts.
-- **SEO Optimized:**
-  Pages include meta tags and clean URLs.
-- **(Optional) Fuzzy Search:**
-  You can extend the search using Fuse.js for more flexible matching.

 ## Installation